char502/engAssignmentPractice/README.md

 # engAssignmentPractice

-##Charity donationspractical
+The App can be viewed at: https://char502.github.io/engAssignmentPractice/.
+&nbsp

+## Charity Donations Practical

-###An App that automates charity donations across a ten-day period
+### An App that automates charity donations across a ten-day period

 Instructions: